Fairgreen International School opened September 2018, and is an IB continuum school, integrating sustainability into its academic programmes.

 Interestingly, Fairgreen is also part of the Stanford Pre-Collegiate International Institutes, which will allow a selected number of its older students (14 years upwards) to experience college-life at Stanford, one of the world’s top-ranked universities.
 Students are exposed to university level content and teaching style, and to interact with students from around the world.

 Like other UAE IB schools, Fairgreen will also take part in the Model United Nations, and the school says that there is a strong focus on performing arts and fine arts programmes.
+In support of its sustainability focus, the school will organise trips such as to Kenya to support rural communities in the establishment of solar energy, and to Nepal to trek and work alongside local students in a school in Kathmandu as part of the MYP.

 The campus has been designed for "minimal environmental impact", using solar power "for all its energy needs", recycling all its water for agricultural use, and implementing waste separation.